freenalytics/freenalytics/server/README.md

 Starts up the server in production mode.
 This runs from the production build, meaning you should run `npm run build` before running this.

+#### `npm run docgen:spec`

+Generate the spec file for the API documentation.
+Run this whenever you have made documentation updates and wish to preview the changes locally.

+#### `npm run docgen:serve`

+Starts up a watch server that reloads whenever the documentation spec file is updated.

+#### `npm run docgen:build`

+Builds the documentation site to the `build-docs` folder.

+#### `npm run docgen:full`

+Builds the documentation spec file and site to the `build-docs` folder.